 Conveniently located on the edge of Polanco and the exclusive Lomas de Chapultepec neighborhood, Las Suites is perfect for anyone on the move in Mexico City.
-Take your pick from one of the hotel’s 91 suites before heading up to the rooftop pool overlooking the city, and don’t miss out on the complimentary breakfast or the round-the-clock coffee, tea and fruit bar.
+Take your pick from one of the 91 suites before heading up to the rooftop pool overlooking the city, and don’t miss the complimentary breakfast or the round-the-clock coffee, tea and fruit bar.

 Casa Emilia belongs to a new generation of luxury bed and breakfasts cropping up around the city.
-With just seven rooms, your stay is sure to feel intimate, whether you pick the airy, white-walled suite with open windows or the exposed brick bedroom with blackout curtains.
+It has just seven rooms, so your stay is sure to feel intimate, whether you pick the airy, white-walled suite with open windows or the exposed brick bedroom with blackout curtains.
 At Casa Emilia, you’ll be perfectly located between Polanco and other key points of interest in town, such as the nearby Ángel de la Independencia on Avenida Reforma.

-Sprint over to this city spot for some striking architectural design.
-Camino Real Polanco Mexico was originally built for the 1968 Olympics, and the property has an attractive Mexican-modern architectural style, created by the renowned architect Ricardo Legorreta.
+Sprint over to this city spot for striking architectural design.
+Camino Real Polanco was originally built for the 1968 Olympics, and the property has an attractive Mexican-modern architectural style, created by renowned architect Ricardo Legorreta.
 There are various room categories, from deluxe to a presidential suite, and all feature modern interiors with bold pops of color.
-On the amenities front, there are ample food and drink options, a beautiful large pool set in an attractive garden, a spa, a boutique, a kids club and even a heliport.
+On the amenities front, there are ample food and drink options, a beautiful large pool set in an attractive garden, a spa, a boutique, a kids’ club and even a heliport.

 This jewel box of a hotel makes for a charming base in the city, with romantic interiors and a warm ambiance.
 The lobby is a feature in itself, with an exquisitely painted ceiling and tiled floor.
-There are just 11 beautifully designed rooms at this upscale spot, and all feature L’Occitane bathroom products, plush robes and king-size beds.
+There are just 11 (beautifully designed) rooms at this upscale spot, and all feature L’Occitane bathroom products, plush robes and king-size beds.
 Breakfast can be enjoyed in the comfort of your room or in the internal courtyard.